vickyli1015/Recipe_Steps_Prediction/README.md

 ## Baseline Model

+(Note: the statistics mentioned below may be different in the notebook since I rerun the whole notebook before submission, but you the typically follow the same trend described below)

 Given the dataset containing recipe and ratings information as shown below:

 (notice that for some columns that contains long strings/list of long strings, only the first few words/items are included for readability)